neo4j/graph-data-science-client/TESTING.md

 ### Formatting

-For general formatting we use [black](https://black.readthedocs.io/en/stable/) with default settings. black can be run on the entire repository by calling:
+For general formatting we use [black](https://black.readthedocs.io/en/stable/) with default settings. black can be run to format the entire repository by calling:

 ```bash
 black .